 "How do I schedule an appointment?"

 If you are interested in scheduling an appointment, please complete the Counseling Registration Form.
-Once completed, Emily will contact you within 24 business hours to obtain some additional information and schedule an appointment that is convenient for you.
+Once completed, you will be contacted within 24 business hours to obtain some additional information and schedule an appointment that is convenient for you.

 "How long will I be in counseling?"